 students already committed to the class.
 When there are substantive changes in the syllabus that affect

 grading, issuance of a revised syllabus is strongly recommended.

+Review the syllabus template at the following: http://fresnostate.edu/academics/curriculum/instruction/syllabus.html

+Although not an APM requiring presidential approval, the syllabus template is in accordance with and governed by this policy.
+Management of the template is under the purview of the Dean of Undergraduate Studies in consultation with the Dean of Graduate Studies, Academic Policy, and Planning, Undergraduate Curriculum, and the Executive Committee of the Academic Senate.

 Recommended by The Academic Senate